tromp/cuckoo/README.md

 I claim that this implementation is a reasonably optimal Cuckoo miner, and that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown.
-I'd further like to claim that GPUs cannot achieve speed parity with CPUs.
+I'd further like to claim that GPUs cannot achieve a significant speed advantage over CPUs.

 To that end, I offer the following bounties: